bradleyyma/battleship/README.md

 This github repo contains the code for a Java and Android implementation of the game Battleship.
 It was created for a class a CU Boulder called Object Oriented Analysis & Design during the Spring 2021 semester by Bradley Ma, Jaskrit Singh, Maksim Vasilyev, and early contribution from Anusha Basavaraja.

-The backend is written in Java.
-The frontend is written in...